 Tom has frequently conducted The Australian Ballet, Queensland Ballet and Royal New Zealand Ballet in works such as The Nutcracker, Sleeping Beauty, Swan Lake, Don Quixote, Raymonda, Le Sacre du Printemps, Petrouchka, The Firebird and many others.
 He has also conducted numerous world premieres including John Taverner’s Lament for Jerusalem and Matthew Hindson’s Symphony No. 1.

 Since 2007, he has been a frequent visitor to New Zealand, where he is currently Chief Conductor of Christchurch Symphony Orchestra 2008-2014.
 He is currently Chief Conductor Emeritus.
 He has also conducted seasons of The Magic Flute, Aida and Il trovatore for Southern Opera and appeared with the Auckland Philharmonia in concerts with Simon O’Neill and Sumi Jo.

 Tom returned to OA in 2012 for Madama Butterfly and La bohème in 2013; he also won the Green Room Award for Outstanding Conductor in Opera (Of Mice and Men).
-Upcoming engagements include concerts in Germany, New Zealand, Adelaide and Canberra.
+Recently, he accepted the position of Stellvertretender Generalmusikdirektor at Oper Regensburg.